 General survey of the literature of the Old Testament from Genesis through Malachi.
+Offered: each semester

 BIB 113 Survey of Old Testament Literature I

 General survey of the literature of the Old Testament from the account of creation in Genesis to Samuel.
 Offered: fall only